codycook96/CPLC/CONTRIBUTING.md

 ## Thank You!

-Thank you for considering contributing to CPLC.
+Thank you for considering to contribute to CPLC.
 With your help, this project can help educate and make PLC technology more accessible.

 [1] [Source](https://github.com/codycook96/CPLC/master/CONTRIBUTING.md) [2] [Documentation](https://github.com/codycook96/CPLC/master/) [3] [Website (TBD)](https://github.com/codycook96/CPLC/master/CONTRIBUTING.md)